ml-cube/ml3-platform-docs/md-docs/api/python/models.md

 ---
-AWS integration credentials, that also include the external_id you need to set up the trust policy on AWS.
+AWS integration credentials, that also include the trust policy that you need to set on the IAM role on AWS.

 **Attributes**